chazu/octree/README.md

 # TODO
 * Query for points in sphere [STARTED]
-** Write additional tests
+** Write additional tests/refactor (see TODOs in test/class)
+* Allow tuning of splitting rules (multiple points per octant
+* Speed test for large octree (size of solar system)
+* Add deferred insertion
+* Nearest neighbor search

 * Query for points in conic frustrum
-* Nearest neighbor search
-* Add deferred insertion
-* Allow tuning of splitting rules (multiple points per octant
 * Check for collision on insertion/reinsertion
  - Assuming that reinsertion will be just a delete/reinsert